 Manufacturing and defects/damages

 Manufacturing damage includes anomalies, such as porosity, microcracking, and delaminations resulting from processing discrepancies.
-It also includes such items as inadvertent edge cuts, surface gouges, and scratches, damaged fastener holes, and impact damage.
+It also includes such items as inadvertent edge cuts, surface gouges, scratches, damaged fastener holes, and impact damage.
 Manufacturing defects include:

 Resin starved areas